-The formal hearing to address the City of Wichita's proposed modifications to the ASR Project Permit continues in February 2021.
-Click here to find out how to view the hearing proceedings virtually, using either Zoom or YouTube.
+The formal hearing to address the City of Wichita's proposed modifications to the ASR Project Permit has concluded, and the Chief Engineer has declined to accept the request.
+Click here to find out more about the hearing proceedings.

 On June 28, 2018 a public informational meeting regarding the proposed changes was held at the Halstead High School Auditorium.